hiiamboris/red-spaces-gitlab-mirror/creators.md

 view [host focus [my-space]]
 ```
-Press Tab or click on the box space to focus it.
+Press Tab or click on the box space to focus it (should be indicated by "FOCUS" word).
 Then it will print every key pressed.

 ## Debugging